visheratin/web-ai/README.md

 ### Multimodal models

 `ZeroShotClassification` models output an array of predicted classes along with the confidence scores in range [0,1] sorted by confidence in the descending order.
+The output also includes feature vectors for input image and texts.
+These vectors are useful for analyzing similarity between images and classes.
 When running the `process()` method, you must specify the image and the list of classes:

 ```TypeScript
 const input = "https://upload.wikimedia.org/wikipedia/commons/thumb/8/81/Georgia5and120loop.jpg/640px-Georgia5and120loop.jpg"